junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

   2. **Weaknesses or a nutritional lack**.
 In some women severe anemia, poor nutrition, or lack of iodine may lower the chance of becoming pregnant.
 Or it may cause the unformed baby (embryo) to die, perhaps before the mother even knows she is pregnant (see Miscarriage, p.
 281).
 A woman who is not able to become pregnant, or has had only miscarriages, should get enough nutritious food, use iodized salt, and if she is severely anemic, take iron pills (p.
 247).
 These may increase her chance of becoming pregnant and having a healthy baby.

   3. **Chronic infection**, especially pelvic inflammatory disease (see p.
 243) due to gonorrhea or chlamydia, is a common cause of infertility in women.
-Treatment may help—if the disease has not gone too far.
+Treatment may help, if the disease has not gone too far.
 Prevention and early treatment of gonorrhea and chlamydia mean fewer sterile women.

   4. **Men** are sometimes unable to make women pregnant because they have fewer sperm than is normal.
 It may help for the man to wait, without having sex, for several days before the woman enters her ‘fertile days’ each month, midway between her last menstrual period and the next (see Counting Days Method and Mucus Method, p.
 291 and 292).
 This way he will give her his full amount of sperm when they have sex on days when she is able to become pregnant.